 - Universal handbooks with clear standards of academic integrity.
 This kind of guides is especially popular in big university communities where all students need to address these standards regularly.
 Additionally, many universities make their guides available for anyone interested - take a look at the MIT guide to understand what it's like.

-- Specialised integrity systems for large and small institutions.
+- Specialized integrity systems for large and small institutions.
 Online platforms with the opportunity to report any integrity breach can gather more information on issues related to academic integrity.
 Same platforms supervise corporate ethics and assign an unbiased anonymous person for investigation.
 This application or platform can be very flexible and created by students or institutional specialists.
 You can always ask for a grant for your university or institution from Digital Whistleblowing Fund or private outsourcing companies as Ethicontrol.